 3.5.
 Cheetah lairs.
 Females give birth in the patches of grass in savanna, under bushes in the rocky areas or in the bushland, and in ravines.
-If the lair found by guides/rangers in the area, which is accessible by tour vehicles, we close the area together with the County rangers with warning road CLOSED" "AREA posts and "TRACK CLOSED".
+If the lair found by guides/rangers in the area, which is accessible by tour vehicles. we close the area together with the County rangers with warning road CLOSED" "AREA posts and "TRACK CLOSED".
 When necessary, together with rangers, we monitor the area from a distance of 200-400m in order to eliminate the anxiety of the female and the cubs especially during the time when the female leaves for hunting.
-The area where female raised offspring opens after the cubs emerge from the den and begin following the mother in movements around the area, but with monitoring the family to avoid disturbance/harassment.
+The area where Pic.48 Female with cubs - lair in the field female raised offspring opens after the cubs emerge from the den and begin following the mother in movements around the area, but with monitoring the family to avoid disturbance/harassment.